gwax/www-gwax/posts/2004/07/the-tripyramids-south-middle-and-north.rst

 views from the middle peak.
 The middle peak was not far beyond the southern peak, perhaps another ten or fifteen minutes, and the views were, indeed, quite spectacular.
-We took lunch on the second peak, and I was reminded once more of how tasty a briney pickle is after losing plenty of salt to a sweaty hike.
+We took lunch on the second peak, and I was reminded once more of how tasty a briny pickle is after losing plenty of salt to a sweaty hike.
 Also, insects are a real nuisance.
 The hike from the middle to north peak was rather fun.
 The Scaur Ridge Trail from the north peak was a moderate down, followed by a gradual down,